 To pass with flying colors means to pass or complete something successfully, with high scores or with distinction.

 She’s a self-taught genius.
-She passed the test with flying colors without much effort.
+Without much effort, she passed the test with flying colors.

 6. Make the Grade

 If we want to make the grade, then we want to meet high expectations or become acceptable.
-By making the grade we are satisfying requirements and making ourselves, our actions, or output adequate.
+By making the grade, we are satisfying requirements and making ourselves, our actions, or our output adequate.

 The student had not made the grade.
 He had to rewrite his essay.

-7. Learn by Heart and Learn by Rote
+7. Know by Heart and Learn by Rote

-To learn something by heart means to understand something so well that we need not exert too much effort when thinking about it.
+To know something by heart means to understand something so well that we need not exert too much effort when thinking about it.

-To learn something by rote means to memorize something so well but without thinking too much about its true meaning.
+To learn something by rote means to memorize something without thinking too much about its deeper meaning.

-I had to study English grammar rules by heart because I wanted to write essays.
+I had to know English grammar rules by heart because I wanted to write essays.